Art and collections

 Since its beginnings in the 1830s, photography has been closely connected to the people and places cared for by the National Trust.
-These collections include many compelling portraits revealing how life and work at the places have changed over the years.
+These collections include many compelling portraits revealing how life and work have changed over the years.
 Catherine Troiano, photography curator, looks at the history of portrait photography through a selection of images among the collections.

 Sitting for a painted portrait was a popular thing to do for those who could afford it, but that all changed in 1839 with the invention of photography as we know it.
 These unique portraits not only rivalled, and eventually replaced painted portrait miniatures, but also widened who was able to be immortalised in them.